ctueck/HEIDI/Problem Domains/HEI Identifiers.md

 ## Relevance

-Higher education institutions (HEIs) are a pivotal enitity for many different systems and applications.
+Higher education institutions (HEIs) are a pivotal entity for many different systems and applications.
 Institutional identifiers are thus a matter of priority.

 With less than 10000 HEIs in Europe the numbers are relatively managable, but yet large enough to warrant some standardisation to allow for data exchange without manual intervention or mapping.